Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 - Press login button
 - If login successfully will redirect to FlightListAdmin for manange flights in system
 ###### FlightListAdmin
-- You can set available or non availaable flight just press button available or non availabe in column actions of table
+- You can filter flight booked approve(status) by click Waiting Cancelled
+- Can delete the flight booked when approve is cancelled
+- Can click the booked to go to booked details page

 ##### Booking Flight
 ###### Search flights